Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/General Functions.md

 # Color Functions
 ### setHealthBarColors(opponent:String, player:String):Void
-Set the health-bar colors from either both the opponent and player with a new color.
+Set the health-bar colors from <ins>either both the **opponent and player** with a new color</ins>.

 - `opponent` - The new color for the opponent bar color to display.
 - `player` - The new color for the player bar color to display.

 ### setTimeBarColors(percent:String, background:String):Void
-Set the time-bar colors from either both the precent bar and background with a new color.
+Set the time-bar colors from <ins>either both the **perecent bar and background** with a new color</ins>.

 - `percent` - The new color for the percent bar color to display.
 - `background` - The new color for the time-bar background color to display.

 ### getPixelColor(obj:String, x:Int, y:Int):Int
-Returns the color in hexadecimal value of the given object by its pixel size.
+Returns the color in hexadecimal value of the given object <ins>by its pixel size value</ins>.
 It uses 32-bit decimal interger, if converted into a hexadecimal number it will formatted as: `FFFFFFFFAARRGGBB`.

 - `object` - The object tag name to get its color from.
 - `x` - The x-position value from the object to get its pixel color from.
 - `y` - The y-position value from the object to get its pixel color from.

 ### getColorFromName(color:String):String
-Parses and returns color in hexadecimal value by its corresponding `FlxColor` class value.
+Parses and returns color in hexadecimal value <ins>by its corresponding `FlxColor` class value</ins>.
 Additionally this function has alternative names such as: `getColorFromString()` and `FlxColor()` functions, if you don't like the name or smt idk.

 - `color` - The given color format to parse.